To stop a scrapyard, some protesters in a Latino community risked everything

 She dreams of bringing green manufacturers into Hegewisch, as happened seven miles away in the Pullman community, where the Method soap company is going strong with wind turbines, solar panels and a 75,000-foot green roof with pesticide-free vegetable garden.
 The city, she believes, must finally honor its past promises to clean up Southeast.

-“My fight is not with General Iron,” said Bautista, who worked with other activists and lawyers at the Natural Resources Defense Council to file the complaint that triggered HUD’s investigation.
+“My fight is not with General Iron,” said Bautista, who worked with other activists and lawyers at the Greater Chicago Legal Clinic to file the complaint that triggered HUD’s investigation.
 “My fight is with the city of Chicago.
 They’ve said a lot of wonderful, beautiful things about what they prioritize, and I want to see that.”

 $80 million sitting idle